Transformer Interpretability Beyond Attention Visualization: Introduction

 \section{Introduction}

-Transformers and derived methods~\cite{vaswani2017attention,devlin2018bert,liu2019roberta,radford2019language} are currently the state of the art methods in almost all NLP benchmarks.
+Transformers and derived methods~\cite{vaswani2017attention,devlin2018bert,liu2019roberta,radford2019language} are currently the state-of-the-art methods in almost all NLP benchmarks.
 The power of these methods has led to their adoption in the field of language and vision~\cite{lu2019vilbert,tan2019lxmert,su2019vl}.
 More recently, Transformers have become a leading tool in traditional computer vision tasks, such as object detection~\cite{carion2020end} and image recognition~\cite{chen2020generative,dosovitskiy2020image}.
 The importance of Transformer networks necessitates tools for the visualization of their decision process.
 Such a visualization can aid in debugging the models, help verify that the models are fair and unbiased, and enable downstream tasks.

 The main building block of Transformer networks are self-attention layers~\cite{parikh2016decomposable,cheng2016long}, which assign a pairwise attention value between every two tokens.
 In NLP, a token is typically a word or a word part.
 In vision, each token can be associated with a patch~\cite{dosovitskiy2020image,carion2020end}.
 A common practice when trying to visualize Transformer models is, therefore, to consider these attentions as a relevancy score~\cite{vaswani2017attention,xu2015show,carion2020end}.
 This is usually done for a single attention layer.
 Another option is to combine multiple layers.
 Simply averaging the attentions obtained for each token, would lead to blurring of the signal and would not consider the different roles of the layers: deeper layers are more semantic, but each token accumulates additional context each time self-attention is applied.
 The rollout method~\cite{abnar2020quantifying} is an alternative, which reassigns all attention scores by considering the pairwise attentions and assuming that attentions are combined linearly into subsequent contexts.
 The method seems to improve results over the utilization of a single attention layer.
 However, as we show, by relying on simplistic assumptions, irrelevant tokens often become highlighted.